mind-yer-website/mind-yer-website.github.io/docs/index.md

 Dawn uses a component based stylesheet setup.
 This means that rather than a single large stylesheet, Dawn has numerous stylesheets, all with a few lines of CSS.
 The stylesheets are then only loaded in where that component is loaded

-- Inside a section, there will be a `{% style %}` tag.
+- Inside a section, there will be a `style` tag.
 If you are adding less than 10 lines of CSS, it can go within the style tag.

-- Once the custom styles in `{% style %}` add up to more than 10 lines, the entire custom CSS for that section must be moved into a custom CSS file, which is loaded into that section.
+- Once the custom styles in `style` add up to more than 10 lines, the entire custom CSS for that section must be moved into a custom CSS file, which is loaded into that section.

 ### JS

 Dawn uses a component based JS setup.
 This means that rather than a single large JS file, Dawn has numerous JS files, all with a few lines of JS.
 The JS files are then only loaded in where that section is loaded

-- Inside a section, there will be a `{% javascript %}` tag.
+- Inside a section, there will be a `javascript` tag.
 If you are adding less than 10 lines of JS, it can go within the javascript tag.

-- Once the custom JS in `{% javascript %}` add up to more than 10 lines, the entire custom JS for that section must be moved into a custom JS file, which is loaded into that section.
+- Once the custom JS in `javascript` add up to more than 10 lines, the entire custom JS for that section must be moved into a custom JS file, which is loaded into that section.

 ***